State of Nevada Marijuana: An Insider’s Perspective: Part 2

 Welcome to the State of Nevada Marijuana, Part 2.
 Come back Tuesday, 8/22 for Part 3!

-I’ve noticed that most of the growers in town have put a significant amount of time and energy to branding their company.
+I’ve noticed that most of the growers in town have put a significant amount of time and energy into branding their company.
 People don’t want to buy marijuana because it was grown by a brand; people buy marijuana based on how good it smells and looks.
 This system reminds me of meat sales: People buy 92%, 85%, 70%, or grass fed.
 No matter what, they are going to buy meat.
-It just depends on how much disposable income they have, combined with their preference for quality, to decide on a product.
+It just depends on how much disposable income they have, combined with their preference for quality, to decide on a particular product.
 I guarantee if we put a specific strain on sale for $10 off tomorrow, it would move 3X faster than anything else in the store no matter who grew it.
 This is no different.
 Marijuana is like a commodity.
 The brand is nice and all, but the well-priced, quality product is what will continue to thrive, not only in the Nevada market but across the industry in general.

 In the last few weeks, prices have surged on the cost per pound.
 The proactive stores (or should I say ones with enough working capital) were able to capitalize on a lot of deals which will make them well-positioned to offer discounts and deals that others won’t initially be able to match.
 Just a month ago, the average price for A-grade flower was hovering around $1600-$2000/pound, with a few growers charging a premium well beyond this, but that remained unchanged for quite some time…and for good reason…if you’re growing the best stuff, you know who you are.